Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 A top checkbox to "select all" in the form.

-The header of checkbox column should contain a checkbox by default.
+The header of checkbox column will contain a checkbox by default.
 This checkbox can let users select or unselect all the checkboxes underneath it.

 SqlServer - 'Select all' checkbox